sylumer/automators/Technology/IFTTT.md

 ---
-status: "complete"
+status: complete
-creator: "IFTTT"
+creator: IFTTT
-notetype: "technology"
+notetype: technology
+aliases:
+  - If This Then That
 ---

 # Overview